Australian Survivor season 4: Future appearances

 Luke Toki competed on the 2019 edition of Australian Survivor: Champions vs. Contenders as part of the Champions tribe.
 Mark Herlaar, Jacqui Patterson, Aaron "A.K."
 Knight, Henry Nicholson, Locky Gilbert, Michelle Dougan and Jericho Malabonga competed on Australian Survivor: All Stars.
-Samantha Gash and Mark Wales competed on Australian Survivor: Blood V Water.
+Samantha Gash and Mark Wales - who were married at the time - competed on Australian Survivor: Blood V Water as a pair.
 Toki and Sarah Tilleke returned for Australian Survivor: Australia V The World.

 Outside of Survivor, Locky appeared on the eighth season of The Bachelor Australia as the titular bachelor in 2020.
 Aimee competed on the eighth season of Seven Network's House Rules in 2020 and finished as the runner up.
 Sam and Mark competed on the Amazon Prime Video series World's Toughest Race: Eco-Challenge Fiji as part of Team Aussie Rescue and finished the race in 26th place after 212 hours and 28 minutes.
 Michelle competed in the tenth episode of The Cube in 2021 with her sister Sam.
 Luke competed on Big Brother VIP, finishing in first place.
 Sam and Mark appeared on The Dog House Australia in 2022.
-In 2023, Luke competed on the second season of The Traitors..Joan competed on Season 2 of Squid Game: The Challenge in 2025 as player #69, she was eliminated in the third episode.
+In 2023, Luke competed on the second season of The Traitors, while in 2026 Henry competed on the third season.
+Joan competed on Season 2 of Squid Game: The Challenge in 2025 as player #69, she was eliminated in the third episode.